 As a result of this whole series of murders, an especially fragile situation is created: the dynasty of the house of David is now hanging from a single thread in the person of the baby Jehoash.

 As distinct from the relatively swift transition of rule from Jehoram to Ahaziah, after the murder of Ahaziah’s sons there has to be a hiatus of at least six years until Jehoash, the sole heir, will be ready to sit on the throne.
 After six years, Jehoiada the priest gathers the Levites and the chiefs of the clans in Jerusalem, “and he said to them, ‘The son of the king shall be king according to the promise the Lord made concerning the sons of David’” (2 Chr 23:3).
-On first glance, this statement is an additional expression of the importance of the Davidic dynasty and its eternal reign, and so indeed have various scholars understood it.
+At first glance, this statement appears to be an additional expression of the importance of the Davidic dynasty and its eternal reign, and various scholars have understood it this way.
 The verse does indeed express the importance of the dynasty, but along with that it may contain another statement, one that steps back a bit: between the lines we can understand that Jehoash too is made king for lack of any alternative, because he was the last remnant of the house of David and not because he was worthy.
 Perhaps the Chronicler regarded Jehoiada the priest as the one most worthy of being king at that time, and it would be no wonder.
 Others have already noted that the Chronicler shaped his image as though he were one of the kings of the house of David.

 The heavy price paid by Jehoram and Ahaziah for their evil deeds recurs with Ahaz.
 However, Ahaz, the most sinful king, goes even further than they did: he himself undermines the stability of the dynasty by killing his own sons.
 He places them on the pyre and makes this abominable act a regular practice.
 And if that is not enough, the Chronicler later describes how Zichri, the champion of Ephraim, kills his son Maaseiah.
 Worthy of our attention is the fact that Maaseiah’s title is “the king’s son.”
 This phrase can be assumed to include some administrative role in the royal court, as we found, for example, in the case of Ahab’s son Joash (2 Chr 18:25).
 That is, if Ahaz sought to keep his son Maaseiah alive in order that he inherit his position when the time comes, this plan did not come to fruition and he too was killed.
 The death of the sons of Ahaz, whether it occurred by his own hand or by an outside force, is doubt be a major problem for dynastic continuity.
 In addition, the Chronicler’s attitude to the sinful king is also made more difficult.
 Unlike the two previous kings, with Ahaz he refrains from noting which of his sons remains alive to inherit his father’s place someday.
 In this context, it may be that the fact that Ahaz does not die an unnatural death of the sort the Chronicler tends to assign to other sinful kings, is intended to support the readers’ and listeners’ feelings that Ahaz alone remains of the house of David and that after his death the dynasty will come to an end.
 In this sense, Ahaz’s remaining alive is the same as the young son’s remaining alive after the murder of the other sons, but with one difference: the survival of the young son should enable the dynasty to sprout up anew, while Ahaz’s survival effectively brings the dynasty to an end.